bridgecrew-perf6/aws-cloudformation-websever-deploy/README.md

 # aws-cloudformation-websever-deploy

-This CloudFormation Infrastructure as Code module allows you to deploy a Web Server stack that is publicly available on an EC2 instance.
+This CloudFormation Infrastructure as Code module allows you to deploy a Web Server stack that is publicly available on an AWS EC2 instance.

 To Use: